 About the People

 Jesse Albertini, a native New Yorker, moved to Colorado in 2004 after graduating college.
-She came for a winter, decided to stay for a summer, and sixteen years later, is still in love with this State.
+She came for a winter, decided to stay for a summer, and almost twenty years later, is still in love with this State.
 Dedicating herself to the hospitality industry, Jesse has worked her way through the kitchen ranks of many well known and respected Denver restaurants.
-She learned how to command a kitchen from Chef Elise Wiggens, how to run a line from Chef Kate Horton.
-Finally, she grew a sense of craftsmanship from Chef Steve Redzikowski, to name a few.

 Jesse is also extremely passionate about responsibly sourcing seasonal produce and humanely raised animals.
 Reducing waste and being mindful of the environment will continue to be a focal point in Jesse's career and the driving forces behind Sfoglina.